httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 Connections that are established without any means of server authentication (for instance, the purely anonymous TLS cipher suites) cannot be used for `https` URIs.

+Because of the risk of server confusion about individual requests' schemes (see {{confuse}}), clients MUST NOT mix "https" and "http" requests on the same connection unless the http-opportunistic response's origin object {{well-known}} has a "mixed-scheme" member whose value is "true".

 # Requiring Use of TLS {#commit}